-There exist several initiatives which develop semantic artifacts and services, both at a domain level (e.g., WHOS Hydrological Ontology5, AGROVOC6, SeaDataNet Vocabularies7, NetCDF CF8, etc.) and at a general-purpose level (GEMET9, EuroVoc10, GCMD Keywords11).
+There exist several initiatives which develop semantic artifacts and services, both at a domain level (e.g., WHOS Hydrological Ontology14, AGROVOC15, SeaDataNet Vocabularies16, NetCDF CF17, etc.) and at a general-purpose level (GEMET18, EuroVoc19, GCMD Keywords20).
 Sometimes, even data sharing initiatives from the same domain utilize different semantic artifacts to describe their data.

 Again, the heterogeneity characterizing the Green Deal domain plays a crucial role.
-In fact, on one side, it is important to use descriptions based on semantics to address Green Deal variety and differences.
+In fact, on one side, it is important to use descriptions based on semantics (namely, semantic annotations) to address Green Deal variety and differences.
 These descriptions should be preserved when data is shared in the GDDS DE and made available to Data Consumers, giving them all necessary information to assess if the available data meets their needs.